DAO blocking foods

 The most important is alcohol, mainly wine and spirits.

-Its metabolizing system interacts with histamine’s system, not because both are synthesized by DAO, but because their metabolite, the acetaldehyde (ALDH), competes with N-imidazole acetaldehyde or N-methylimidazole acetaldehyde (histamine metabolites) for the enzyme aldehyde dehydrogenase, both involved in alcohol and histamine degradation.
+Its metabolizing system interacts with histamine’s system, not because both are synthesized by Diamine Oxidase (DAO), but because their metabolite, the acetaldehyde (ALDH), competes with N-imidazole acetaldehyde or N-methylimidazole acetaldehyde (histamine metabolites) for the enzyme aldehyde dehydrogenase, both involved in alcohol and histamine degradation.
 The consequence of this competition is that histamine metabolites build up inhibiting DAO and as a result, histamine levels increase in blood.